Rangers beat Predators 4-2

-Chris Kreider added a power-play goal and David Desharnais extended his point streak to four games as the Rangers picked up their second victory of the season.
+Chris Kreider added a power-play goal and David Desharnais extended his point streak to four games as the Rangers have now collected points in three straight games.

+“You can do so many good things to try and get confidence, to try and get a good feeling in here but in the end, it comes down to winning games,” said Rangers goaltender Henrik Lundqvist, who made 23 saves.
+“We have had a couple of games now where we have been close, it was just a matter of time.
+Finally, we get the two points here, take a deep breath and then we go after another two points Monday.”

 Mattias Ekholm and Fillip Forsberg each scored for Nashville, and Juuse Saros made 11 saves for the Predators.